Guys Choice: Categories

-Slightly different variants of the category "Hottest (Insert Girl's Name)" also tend to recur year over year.
+Slightly different variants of the "Hottest (Insert Girl's Name)" category also tended to recur.

 2000s

-2007 Awards
+2007 awards

-The 2007 Guys' Choice Awards were held June 9, 2007 at CBS Studio Center in Los Angeles, California while the television premiere aired June 13, 2007.
+The 2007 Guys Choice Awards were held June 9, 2007 at CBS Studio Center in Los Angeles, California while the television premiere aired June 13, 2007.
 It was hosted by Tracy Morgan, who wore an ankle monitor during the ceremony.
 The show featured performances by Carmen Electra and Tricia Helfer, ZZ Top and appearances by Will Ferrell and Adam Sandler, who won the Guy's Guy award, voted for by Spike viewers.
 Jon Favreau and Vince Vaughn were also present to accept the Guy Movie Hall of Fame Award for their cult bachelor movie Swingers.

 Minka Kelly was reported in Men's Fitness magazine to have been excited when she won her award, declaring "Anyone can win an Emmy, but not everyone can say they've won an award from the network responsible for Ultimate Fighter 5 and Late Night Strip."